Buckskin Gulch and Paria Canyon Backpacking Guide

 Permits

 Advance permits are required for overnight stays in the Paria Canyon.
-They are limited to 20 people per day, making them highly competitive.
-Reservations can be made up to four months in advance of your departure date.
-As of 2017, the fee is $6.00 per person per day for day hiking and $5.00 per person per day for overnight trips.
+They are limited to 20 people per day, making them highly competitive, but also ensures users have a true wilderness experience.
+Overnight reservations can be made up to four months in advance of your departure date through good ol’ Recreation.gov.
+There is a $6.00 reservation fee and $5.00 per person, per day for overnight trips.
+Once you’ve applied, obtained, and paid, you can pick up your permit in person within 10 days of the start date of your trip.
 Check the BLM.gov Paria website for more info.

 Solitude